swiftlang/swift-package-manager/Documentation/Usage.md

     # Example:
     $ swift package unedit Bar

-## Resolved versions (Package.resolved file)
+## Resolving Versions (Package.resolved File)

-The package manager records the result of dependency resolution in a `Package.resolved` file in the top-level package, and when this file is already present in the top-level package it is used when performing dependency resolution, rather than the package manager finding the latest eligible version of each package.
-Running `swift package update` updates all dependencies to the latest eligible versions and update the `Package.resolved` file accordingly.
+The package manager records the result of dependency resolution in a `Package.resolved` file in the top-level of the package, and when this file is already present in the top-level, it is used when performing dependency resolution, rather than the package manager finding the latest eligible version of each package.
+Running `swift package update` updates all dependencies to the latest eligible versions and updates the `Package.resolved` file accordingly.

 Resolved versions will always be recorded by the package manager.
 Some users may choose to add the Package.resolved file to their package's .gitignore file.
 When this file is checked in, it allows a team to coordinate on what versions of the dependencies they should use.
-If this file is gitignored, each user will separately choose when to get new versions based on when they run the swift package update command, and new users will start with the latest eligible version of each dependency.
-Either way, for a package which is a dependency of other packages (e.g. a library package), that package's `Package.resolved` file will not have any effect on its client packages.
+If this file is gitignored, each user will separately choose when to get new versions based on when they run the `swift package update` command, and new users will start with the latest eligible version of each dependency.
+Either way, for a package which is a dependency of other packages (e.g., a library package), that package's `Package.resolved` file will not have any effect on its client packages.

 The `swift package resolve` command resolves the dependencies, taking into